Jasai007/Flask-DevOps-Toolkit/README.md

 ### Test Jenkins Through Docker Agent
 Located in the `Test_Jenkinsfile` folder, this project focuses on testing Jenkins using a Docker agent for a flexible and isolated environment.

-- `templates/`: Contains HTML templates for rendering views.
-- `static/`: Contains static files such as CSS and images.
-- `routes.py`: Defines the application routes.
-- `test.py`: Contains tests for the application.
-- `Dockerfile`: Instructions for building a Docker image for the application.